Tuesday, March 11, 2014

 His real-life interests include art, travel, writing, design, psychology, the beach, & exercise (grudgingly at times).

-Tweets of the Week would be infinitely more interesting if I heard from you about what tweets you'd like to see featured and why.
+You may have noticed that I've scaled back my Tweets of the Week efforts to about once a month.
+It was getting stale and we can't have that.
+What I'd still really like is to hear from you.
+Tell me about what tweets you like and why.
 Send them to me on Twitter at @bobbbyg and I'll consider them for the next Tweets of the Week.

 Brett's inspiration comes from his personal heritage - generations of mariners and family history of coastal Maine living.
 He draws upon this legacy to create classic interiors with Maine roots.
 Looking first at tradition and how it fits into modern life.
 Blending together classic elements with the needs for modern life to create rooms that work.
 Brett’s work always reminds us that, in any room, form follows function and that outrageous excessiveness is unnecessary.